civictechdc/civictechdc-website/code-of-conduct.md

 ### Making a Report

 If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Captain, either in person or electronically.
+You can email us at <a href="mailto:team@codefordc.org">team@codefordc.org</a>, which goes to all of the leadership team.
 Captains agree to keep information shared in association with a Code of Conduct violation private, and may reveal it only with the approval of the affected person(s).
-You can send an anonymous (or non-anonymous) message through the [Contact page](https://codefordc.github.io/contact.html), in which case it will be seen by all Captains.
-Please be aware that electronic reports may not be seen immediately.

 When making a report, the following information is useful, but not required: